githubmofo/githubmofo/README.md

 | Impact | Demonstrates practical AI use in a meaningful security domain |
 | Repository | [Repository](https://github.com/githubmofo/cybersphere/tree/main) |

 CyberSphere is one of the clearest examples of combining AI/ML with practical impact.
-It gives the profile a stronger engineering identity in the intersection of machine learning and cybersecurity.

 </details>